-Marketing, in particular, relies on these systems for data visualization (e.g., simplified dashboards that streamline analysis) and data discovery (e.g., unearthing actionable intel that can inform their ongoing campaigns and customer lifecycle orchestration).
+Marketing, in particular, relies on these systems for data visualization (e.g., simplified dashboards that streamline analysis) and data discovery (e.g., unearthing actionable intel in the form of descriptive analytics that can inform their customer lifecycle orchestration).

 Ideally, data analysis occurs in a single BI tool that enables marketers to easily and quickly identify behavioral, engagement, and buying trends for both individuals and segments.